Mental Health Nursing eBook

 Wendy Cross is Associate Dean and Nursing and Allied Health at Monash University

-Please note that the eBook version of Mental Health Nursing, 3rd edition, does not come with access to the supporting Oxford Ascend Student Resources.
+Please note that the eBook version of Mental Health Nursing, third edition, does not come with access to the supporting Oxford Ascend Student Resources.
 These are available to purchase separately.

-Lecturer Resources are available for lecturers prescribing Mental Health Nursing 3rd edition for their course:
+Lecturer Resources are available for lecturers prescribing Mental Health Nursing, third edition, for their course: